Duncan I of Scotland: Life

-Whatever his wife's name and family connections may have been, Duncan had at least two sons.
+Duncan had at least two sons.
 The eldest, Malcolm III (Máel Coluim mac Donnchada) was king from 1058 to 1093 after assassinating and usurping Lulach, Macbeth's stepson.
 The second son Donald III (Domnall Bán, or "Donalbane") was king afterwards.
 Máel Muire, Earl of Atholl is a possible third son of Duncan, although this is uncertain.

 The early period of Duncan's reign was apparently uneventful, perhaps a consequence of his youth.
 Macbeth (Mac Bethad mac Findláich) is recorded as having been his dux, today rendered as "duke" and meaning nothing more than the rank between prince and marquess, but then still having the Roman meaning of "war leader".
 In context — "dukes of Francia" had half a century before replaced the Carolingian kings of the Franks and in England the over-mighty Godwin of Wessex was called a dux — this suggests that Macbeth may have been the power behind the throne.

 In 1039, Duncan led a large Scots army south to besiege Durham, but the expedition ended in disaster.
 Duncan survived, but the following year he led an army north into Moray, Macbeth's domain, apparently on a punitive expedition against Moray.
 There he was killed in action, at the battle of Bothnagowan, now Pitgaveny, near Elgin, by the men of Moray led by Macbeth, probably on 14 August 1040.
 He is thought to have been buried at Elgin before later relocation to the island of Iona.